 In a culture that models itself on punctuality and efficiency, German football has been packed with teams that are organised, strong and physically fit.
 Following a complete shake-up, coaching methods and precedencies were revamped and, subsequently, ample amounts of technically cute and tactically rational stars have entered the fray.
-From the youngest of ages, training sessions are done on the sprint and discipline takes a high order within society; making for a profound footballing lifestyle.
+From the youngest of ages, training sessions are done on the sprint and discipline takes a high order within society, making for a profound footballing lifestyle.
 If something needs doing today, the Germans did it yesterday.

-Echoing beats created by clenched fists against windows were accompanied by chants of “Força Porto Allez” alongside those not too complementary of their dearest rivals Benfica that sent the transport roaring into central Dortmund.
+Echoing beats created by clenched fists against windows were accompanied by chants of “Força Porto Allez” alongside those not too complimentary of their dearest rivals Benfica that sent the transport roaring into central Dortmund.
 One could be forgiven for mistaking this for an official supporter’s coach of FC Porto – it was actually a bus ran by a local company with German civilians wishing the time away until their destination was met.

 The melodic Portuguese bunch turned up in numbers and took to their seats (priced at only €16) over an hour before kick-off, yet their voices were immediately drowned out by the boisterous Die Schwarzgelben faithful upon entering the Signal Iduna Park Stadium.
 The world-renowned ‘Yellow Wall’ bounced with hysteria for over two hours behind the Südtribüne goal as their beloved Borussia eased past their Iberian visitors comfortably.

 Rewind 20 years and it was the English that were making all of the noise, claiming to be “bringing football home” during the Euro 96 tournament.
-However, a German team inspired by Mathias Sammer spoiled the party, running out as European champions for a record third time.
-Captain Jürgen Klinsmann collected the trophy from the hands of Queen Elizabeth in a somewhat sombre Wembley Stadium – local residents made up a large percentage of the crowd and were wishing success towards underdogs Czech Republic – partly due to the heartbreak suffered days earlier in a fatal semi-final involving a Gareth Southgate penalty miss and Paul Gascoigne’s big toe nail being cut a millimetre too short, mainly due to the age-long rivalry with the Nationalelf.
+However, a German team inspired by Matthias Sammer spoiled the party, running out as European champions for a record third time.
+Captain Jürgen Klinsmann collected the trophy from the hands of Queen Elizabeth in a somewhat sombre Wembley Stadium – local residents made up a large percentage of the crowd and were wishing success towards underdogs Czech Republic – partly due to the heartbreak suffered days earlier in a fatal semi-final involving a Gareth Southgate penalty miss and Paul Gascoigne’s big toenail being cut a millimetre too short, mainly due to the age-long rivalry with the Nationalelf.

-The season following Euro 96 saw Borussia Dortmund lift the Champions League trophy aloft as the world prepared for German domination for years to come.
+The season following Euro 96 saw Borussia Dortmund lift the Champions League trophy as the world prepared for German domination for years to come.
 Notwithstanding, a footballing lesson was handed to Die Mannschaft via the hands of an over-awing Croatia side in the last-eight of the 1998 World Cup in France, and a catastrophic Euro 2000 followed suit; seeing the holders finish bottom of their group, partnering England in elimination at the first hurdle and notching just a single goal throughout the course of the tournament.
-Kevin Keegan’s English side went home with their tails between their legs, pointing fingers at individual mistakes and bad luck with refereeing decisions and injuries.
+Kevin Keegan’s England side went home with their tails between their legs, pointing fingers at individual mistakes and bad luck with refereeing decisions and injuries.
 The then three-time world champions returned with only themselves to blame.

 Embarrassed, ashamed and hurt, yet demanding a backlash, drastic action was taken and the failure of 2000 resulted in a major overhaul.
 The atrocious showing in the competition hosted by neighbours Netherlands and Belgium is now a landmark in the football folklore of this proud European powerhouse with over 80 million inhabitants.
 The factory walls of the Deutscher Fußball–Bund were stripped as demanding people screamed for changes, slates were cleaned and the game as Germany knew it was reborn